Motor Vehicle Accidents Leading Cause of Traumatic Brain Injury

 Traumatic Brain Injury Lawyers

-If you or someone you know has been in an accident and suspect there may have been damage to the brain, an attorney experienced in personal injury matters involving traumatic brain injuries may want to suggest a neuropsychological evaluation.
-Ward & Ward Law Firm has over 80 years of combined experience in personal injury cases.
+If you or someone you know has been in an accident and suspect there may have been damage to the brain, an experienced traumatic brain injuries lawyer in Indianapolis, IN may want to suggest a neuropsychological evaluation.
+Ward & Ward Law Firm has over 100 years of combined experience in personal injury cases.
 The law firm of Ward & Ward receives no fee unless you recover for your injuries.
 Call Charlie Ward today for a FREE consultation or visit https://wardlawfirm.com.

 firstname.lastname@example.orgWard & Ward Law Firm 728 S Meridian St Indianapolis, IN 46225 (317) 639-9501